privacybydesign/irma-frontend-packages/plugins/yivi-client/README.md

 specifying the url of your remote server.
 This option is required when you use the `start` and/or the `result` option.

-If you want to use another plugin for starting YIVI sessions, you can disable the session functionality of `yivi-client` by saying `session: false`.
+If you want to use another plugin for starting Yivi sessions, you can disable the session functionality of `yivi-client` by saying `session: false`.
 This means you have to specify a custom plugin instead that requests the transitions related to starting and finishing a session.